-Their use as an alternative to ventilation is based on presumption.
+Their use as an alternative to ventilation is based on presumption if not wishful thinking.

 The circulatory function is suited more to outdoor use rather than indoor as natural currents that arise from moment to moment assist in the ventilation through displacement.

-The preferred momentum of air movement in the tropics is from side to side and not top to bottom which is why oscillating fans located to one side of a room are more beneficial, although the dehydration factor is still present.
+The preferred momentum of air movement in the tropics is from side to side and not top to bottom which is why oscillating fans at low speed and located to one side of a room are more beneficial, although the dehydration factor is still present.
 The faster the flow the quicker the dehydration.

-Slow movement with positive displacement is the preferred method
+Slow movement with positive displacement is the most efficient method.